Cable modem: Com21

 Com21 was another early pioneer in cable modems, and quite successful until proprietary systems were made obsolete by the DOCSIS standardization.
-The Com21 system used a ComController as central bridge in CATV network head-ends, the ComPort cable modem in various models and the NMAPS management system using HP OpenView as platform.
+The Com21 system used a ComController as the central bridge in CATV network head-ends, the ComPort cable modem in various models and the NMAPS management system using HP OpenView as the platform.
 Later they also introduced a return path multiplexer to overcome noise problems when combining return path signals from multiple areas.
 The proprietary protocol was based on Asynchronous Transfer Mode (ATM).
 The central ComController switch was a modular system offering one downstream channel (transmitter) and one management module.
-The remaining slots could be used for upstream receivers (2 per card), dual Ethernet 10BaseT and later also Fast-Ethernet and ATM interfaces.
+The remaining slots could be used for upstream receivers (2 per card), dual Ethernet 10BaseT and later also Fast Ethernet and ATM interfaces.
 The ATM interface became the most popular, as it supported the increasing bandwidth demands and also supported VLANs.

 Com21 developed a DOCSIS modem, but the company filed for bankruptcy in 2003 and closed.
 The DOCSIS CMTS assets of COM21 were acquired by ARRIS.